-Cyclist Accidents: The Laws And Parts Of The Highway Code That Help Keep Bicycle Riders Safe
+Cyclist Accidents: The Parts Of The Highway Code That Help Prove Motorist Fault For Bike Rider Road Injuries

-Cyclist accidents solicitors sets out the specific parts of the Highway Code that deal with cyclist safety (relied upon by personal injury solicitors to assist with proving a claim for compensation); how cyclists should approach various situations on the roads; the proper gear and cycling technique which cyclists should adopt and the criminal law cyclists are subject to when seriously injuring pedestrians.
+In this article – we set out the specific parts of the Highway Code that deal with cyclist safety ; how cyclists should approach various situations on the roads; the proper gear and cycling technique which cyclists should adopt and the criminal law cyclists are subject to when seriously injuring pedestrians.

 See our detailed article how to make a bicycle injury claim setting out how these laws are applied to prove fault in a claim for cyclist personal injury.